sparrowcode/PermissionsKit/README.md

 ### Dialog

-Modal alert, which you can see in version 4.
-I recreate methods for it and usage will be simple.
+Modal alert, which you can see in previous version.
+I recreate methods for it and usage will be simple:

 ```swift
 let controller = SPPermissions.dialog([.camera, .photoLibrary])